elifesciences/builder/docs/tech.md

 but most importantly:

-* [Salt](http://saltstack.com/), to describe what these local and remote environments must be
+* [Salt](http://saltstack.com/), to describe what these local and remote environments must be, in a consistent way no matter if you are inside a VM or a EC2 instance.